The tickle of curiosity. The gasp of discovery. Fingers running across the keyboard.

 Hanin, the wife of a terrorist, is the most interesting woman in the series.
 She walks a tightrope with her children’s lives balanced on her decisions.
 But, yeah, mother/motivator.

 I can’t tell you a thing about Cathy, Jack Ryan’s love-interest.
 That’s how flat the writing and the character is.
-She is more fleshed out in the books but remains more of an emotional-support spouse than a real person.
+She is more of an emotional-support spouse than a real person.

 “Cold nights and days with nothing to do…”